Samillion/ModernZ/README.md

 2. **Copy Files**

    - Place `modernz.lua` in your mpv scripts directory
-   - Place `fluent-system-icons.ttf` in your mpv fonts directory
+   - Place `fluent-system-icons.ttf` and `material-design-icons.ttf` in your mpv fonts directory
    - (OPTIONAL) Place `thumbfast.lua` in your mpv scripts directory

 3. **Locations**